 - Identify useful resources to help clients overcome criminal record-related job discrimination

-Audience: Health and social service providers working with HIV-positive individuals who have criminal records – especially those seeking employment.
+Audience: NYS health and social service providers working with HIV-positive individuals who have criminal records – especially those seeking employment.

-Location: New York, NY.
+Location: NYC.
 For more information please, click here to register.

 Important Registration Information